 Sweeteners

-Added sugar accelerates biological aging; "diet" sweeteners are not biologically inert; sugar alcohols carry a real cardiovascular signal.
-Fructose is the active half of the molecule — it's what makes liquid sugar metabolically distinctive, but the same fructose in whole fruit is metabolised differently because the matrix slows delivery to the liver.
-The cleanest replacements for routine use are monk fruit and allulose, with small amounts of real honey as an occasional option.
+Added sugar accelerates biological aging, and fructose is the active half of the molecule — it's what makes liquid sugar metabolically distinctive, while the same fructose in whole fruit is metabolised differently because the matrix slows delivery to the liver.
+High-fructose corn syrup is not meaningfully worse than table sugar; the lever is total free-fructose dose, not the specific syrup.

 For most healthy adults, the dominant lever is removing the largest sources of free sugar — sugar-sweetened beverages and 100% fruit juice first — rather than swapping them for engineered substitutes.
-Most non-nutritive sweeteners are better than the full-sugar versions they replace but worse than water, coffee, or unsweetened tea over a lifetime.
 Two underused levers sit alongside cutting sugar itself: adequate hydration and lower sodium suppress the body's endogenous fructose synthesis, and pre/post-meal physical activity routes any fructose you do eat into glycogen rather than liver fat.
+For non-caloric options — artificial sweeteners, sugar alcohols, stevia, monk fruit, allulose — see Sugar substitutes.

 What the evidence says